5 Test Prep Tips to Help You Pass the NCLEX-PN on Your First Try.

 How to Retake the NCLEX-PN Exam?

-Rest assured, if you don’t pass the NCLEX-PN exam on the first attempt, you can always retake it.
+If you have a bad day and you don’t pass the NCLEX-PN on your first try, you can always retake it.

 The NCSBN provides a performance report from the exam, allowing you to see where you need to improve before your next attempt.

 To retake the exam, you’ll just contact your NRB and notify them you plan on retaking the exam.
 You will simply re-register with Pearson VUE, pay the $200 fee, and wait to receive your new ATT to schedule your exam.